martipuigmartin/dataoffice-code-challenge/README.md

     make up
     make card-fetch

+In order to be able to fetch the data via LFS ensure that you have installed Git LFS and run the following commands:

+    git lfs fetch
+    git lfs pull

+And that's it.
+You have the application running.

 ### Usage

-Once you have the docker containers running you can access the application in the following urls:
+Once you have the docker containers running, you can access the application in the following urls:

 - [http://localhost](https://localhost) to access the API documentation.
 - [http://localhost:9001](http://localhost:9001) to access the MinIO dashboard.